About

 The Festival

 The St. Augustine History Festival was created and conceived by UFHSA (University of Florida Historic St. Augustine, Inc.) for the purpose of generating excitement about the history of America’s oldest city.
-Our goal is to showcase every era of St. Augustine’s long and storied past through the 30 Special Events and Historic Venues listed below – from our founding in 1565 to the most advanced technology available in 2023 to research and study every year in-between.
+Our goal is to showcase every era of St. Augustine’s long and storied past through over 30 Special Events and Historic Sites listed below – from our founding in 1565 to the most advanced technology available in 2024 to research and study every year in-between.
 American history began here, and no one tells our story better than we do – come out and enjoy our city!

 Upcoming events, exhibitions, and happenings